 Racial divisions and Klan-control in Indiana on display at the Porter County Fair, Valparaiso.
-Klansmen are seen directing traffic there, circa 1923.
+Klansmen in white robes and hoods are seen directing traffic there, circa 1923.
 Although waning in stature after the murder trial of Indiana Grand Dragon D.C.
 Stephenson at Noblesville in 1925, the Ku Klux Klan was powerful in Indiana politics for decades.